What it includes

 - running benchmarks — current VDOT, estimated training paces, recent best efforts and confidence in those numbers;

-- current condition — training load, fatigue, form and recent trends;
+- current training metrics — training load, fatigue, form and recent trends;

 - weekly history and season context — how your training has developed over recent weeks and across the season;